filipbartek/nbspacer/README.md

 # nbspacer

-A command line utility that replaces all the appropriate spaces in a HTML document with instances of `&nbsp;`.
+A command line utility that replaces all the appropriate spaces in a HTML document with instances of the character entity `&nbsp;`.
 The main target language is Czech.

 ## Features